valexande/HomeOntology/README.md

 ['kitchen1 ', 'coffe_maker1 ', 'coffee_filter1 ', 'ground_coffee1 ', 'water1 ', 'coffee_pot1 ', 'coffee_cup1 ', 'food_sugar1 ', 'spoon1 ', 'coffee_cup4 ', 'coffee_table1 ', 'coffee_cup2 ', 'glass1 ', 'ice1 ', 'table1 ', 'stove1 ']

 An issue that might occur, the jar file are the ones that are sending SPARQL queries to the Ontology.
-The reason we use Java although all the framework is built with Python is because Python libraries could not parse the ontology in real time.
-Therefore, in order for the jar file to be functional, one may need to extract the code from the jar put in the new .ttl path and export a new jar.
-Hopefully, this will make the framework functional :).
+The reason we use Java although all the framework is built with Python is because Python libraries could not parse the ontology quickly enough.
+Therefore, in order for the jar file to be functional, one may need to take the java code (inside the zip files), change the path to the .ttl file, create a jar.
+After that you are ready to go :).

+We need to apologize for the last part, but unfortunately python does not have an rdf parser for large files that has good time performance.
+Thus, we used java only for this part.